Member Login 1-888-263-5556 Email Us

 Retirement homes are regulated by the Retirement Homes Regulatory Authority in accordance with the Retirement Homes Act.
 Other legislation that set standards for retirement homes include the Residential Tenancies Act, the Occupational Health and Safety Act, the Ontario Fire Protection Act, the Personal Health Information Protection Act and College of Nurses standards.
 See more under Acts and Regulation.

 Many homes offer help with the activities of daily living (this may involve an additional fee).
 Please check with the home for details.
-Residents may also qualify for publicly funded assistance through the LHIN’s Home and Community Care.
+Residents may also qualify for publicly funded assistance through Home and Community Care Support Services.

 Yes, you will be required to sign a lease with the retirement home as set out in the Residential Tenancies Act.